 SESSIONS & FURTHER INFORMATION

-I offer one-to-one counselling sessions to adults in person, online and by telephone.
+I offer one-to-one and couples counselling sessions to adults in person, online and by telephone.
 See Services page for more details.

 Please see the FAQ sessions for more information or get in touch to ask any questions and arrange an initial session.